fatherDev/timber-starter-theme/README.md

 After cloning this theme - in your root folder run `npm install` to install all nesecary node.js (`node version 14.16.1`) dependencies.
 Then run `composer install` to install all composer necesary dependencies (ex.
 Timber or Dumeper).
 Create your `.env` file.

-Run `npm start` to watch all changes in browser.
+Run `npm run start` to watch all changes in browser.

-Run `npm build` to build and minify all files.
+Run `npm run build` to build and minify all files.

-Before running `npm build` update version in `style.css` file to prevent site to use old cached version.
+Before running `npm run build` update version in `style.css` file to prevent site to use old cached version.

 ## Other Resources